AI

 (fallback 2) (fallback 3)

-CLIProxyAPI routing logic:
+CLIProxyAPI failover logic:

 1. Sends request to primary provider (Claude)

-2. If rate limited → cooldown 1 min → 5 min → 25 min → 1 hour
+2. If rate limited → cooldown ladder: 1 min → 5 min → 25 min → 1 hour (cap)

 3. Automatically switches to next fallback in the list